emontzkajnl/plugins/advanced-ads-pro/readme.txt

 * allow Post List placement in any loop on static pages
 * ad server to embed ads on other websites

-display and visitor conditions:
+Display and Visitor conditions:

-* display ads based on the geo location
+* display ads based on the geolocation
 * display ads based on where the user comes from (referrer)
 * display ads based on the user agent (browser)
-* display ads based on URL parameters (request uri)
+* display ads based on URL parameters (request URI)
 * display ads based on user capability
 * display ads based on the browser language
+* display ads based on browser width
-* display ads based on number of previous page impressions
+* display ads based on the number of previous page impressions
-* display ads based on number of ad impressions per period
+* display ads based on the number of ad impressions per period
 * display ads to new or recurring visitors only
 * display ads based on a set cookie
-* display ads based on page template
+* display ads based on the page template
-* display ads based on post meta data
+* display ads based on post metadata
 * display ads based on post parent
 * display ads based on the day of the week
-* display ads based on language of the page set with WPML
+* display ads based on the language of the page set with WPML
 * display ads based on GamiPress points, ranks, and achievements
 * display ads based on the BuddyPress profile information
 * display ads based on the BuddyBoss profile information and BuddyBoss groups